aidmax/terraform-gcp-k8s/README.md

-# Project Title

-One Paragraph of project description goes here

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+# Kubernetes cluster on Google Cloud

+This guide provides steps on how to setup a k8s cluster on Google Cloud Platform using Terraform, Packer and Ansible.

 ### Prerequisites